Isle of Wight Railway: Electrification

 Up to this time the island's train services were exclusively steam operated, and thought had been given to how the short residue of the island network would be run.
 The line was closed between 1 January and 19 March 1967 for completion of third-rail electrification and raising of the track at stations so that platform step heights conformed to the tube stock.

-The third rail electrification was at 630v dc, and power was taken from the 33kV public supply through three new substations.
+The third rail electrification was at 630V DC, and power was taken from the 33kV public supply through three new 33kV/630V DC substations, located at Ryde St John's, Roxborough, and Sandown.
 Because of the low headroom in the Ryde tunnel, no British Railways electric train stock was suitable, and 43 second hand tube cars were purchased from London Transport.
 Goods traffic would not be conveyed.
 19 of the UCC and MCCW cars dated from 1927 to 1934, 14 Cammell-Laird cars were from 1927 and 10 MCWF cars were from 1925.
 All were from the Piccadilly and Northern lines, although some had run on the Northern City Line.
 They were altered to have running rail traction current return instead of fourth rail.
 They were made up into four-car sets (Motor – trailer – trailer – motor) and three-car sets (control trailer – trailer – motor).

 The basic train service was half-hourly, but the peak service was five trains an hour.
 This frequency was sufficient to handle the pier tramway system's traffic, and that was discontinued from January 1969.

 Mitchell and Smith remark that at Brading, "the 13 elegant swan-neck gas lamps survive in 1985, controlled by automatic time clocks as the station is no longer staffed.
 We believe that Ilkley is the only other station on BR to have platforms gas lit."

 A new station called Lake was opened in 1987.